Abrahm DeVine: Career

-DeVine's first international competition was in the men's 200 metre Individual Medley (IM) event at the 2017 World Aquatics Championships held in Budapest, Hungary.
-In 2017, as a member of the U.S. FINA World Championships team he finished tenth in the 200 IM.
-In his junior season at Stanford he became a National Collegiate Athletic Association (NCAA) champion in the 400 IM, he was named the Pac-12 Conference Swimmer of the Year.
-In 2018, DeVine placed second in the 200 IM at U.S. Summer Nationals, which qualified him for the Pan Pacific Swimming Championships in Tokyo, Japan, where he finished fifth.
-In 2018, he came out as gay, with “very few openly gay swimmers competing on the elite level.”
-In his senior year at Stanford he again was NCAA champion in the 400 IM, he was also named a member of Team USA for the 2018-19 season.
+DeVine's first international competition was in the men's 200 metre Individual Medley (IM) event at the 2017 World Aquatics Championships held in Budapest.
+In 2017, he finished tenth in the 200 IM as a member of the U.S. FINA World Championships team.
+In his junior season at Stanford, he became a National Collegiate Athletic Association (NCAA) champion in the 400 IM, and he was named the Pac-12 Conference Swimmer of the Year.
+In 2018, DeVine placed second in the 200 IM at U.S. Summer Nationals, which qualified him for the Pan Pacific Swimming Championships in Tokyo, where he finished fifth.
+In his senior year at Stanford he again was NCAA champion in the 400 IM, he was also named a member of Team USA for the 2018–19 season.
 In 2019, he placed eighth in the IM at the FINA World Championships held in Gwangju, South Korea.
 As of April 2019, he is a fifteen-time All-American.
 He holds several Stanford swimming records: the 400 IM (3:35.29) by four seconds; top three times in the 200 freestyle (1:32.77); top three times in 200 backstroke (1:39.22); and top three times in 200 IM (1:40.35).
-In May 2019 Swimming World listed him as twelfth in its ranking of NCAA Division I men's swimmers.
+In May 2019, Swimming World listed him as twelfth in its ranking of NCAA Division I men's swimmers.

 In June 2019, DeVine was added as a member to the International Swimming League's DC Trident.
 In July 2019, DeVine signed with Arena, a sportswear company specializing in swimwear.
-As of August 2019 he swims with Team Elite in San Diego.
-In September 2019, DeVine says he was dropped from the Stanford team due to homophobia which team coaches denied in a statement which did not include why they took the action.
+As of August 2019, he swims with Team Elite in San Diego.
+In September 2019, DeVine says he was dropped from the Stanford team due to homophobia which team coaches denied in a statement.

 In 2018 when asked about his post-swimming career interests, DeVine cited being intrigued by startup culture, and the environmental movement.

 Personal life

 In 2016 or 2017, DeVine's parents started collecting ukuleles.
 Abrahm has since been practicing and learning music.

+In 2018, he came out as gay, making him one of "very few openly gay swimmers competing on the elite level."